Forensic photography: Methods

 Preliminary overall photographs should attempt to capture the locations of evidence and identifying features of the scene, such as addresses, vehicle identification numbers and serial numbers, footwear/tire mark impressions, and the conditions of the scene.
 While the purpose of the overall photograph is to document the conditions of the scene and the relationship of objects, the medium range photograph serves to document the appearance of an object.

 In all photographs, a scale must be included, as well as a marker to indicate the identity of the object in question.
-Again, objects of medium-range photographs must be a fair and accurate representation of what is seen.
+Again, objects in medium-range photographs must be a fair and accurate representation of what is seen.
 Adjusting the photographic principles or lighting may allow the photographer to achieve this goal.

-Above picture is Figure 3.1.
-Which one is the correct representation?

-In Figure 3.1, Photograph 2 is a correct representation.

-Photograph 1 has too much light.
-It means that the photographer failed to catch proper light to describe the object.
-By adjusting the flash, photographer should adjust camera flash to capture the object.

-In general, the basic components of macro or evidentiary photography are as follows:
+Accuracy

 If any evidentiary photographs are to be taken for use in a critical comparison examination at a later time, guidelines must be followed in accordance with the best practices of digital evidence.